Become a Claude Code power user in minutes

 Slash Commands: The Productivity Multiplier

 Want to know what separates casual Claude users from power users?
 Custom slash commands.
-Here's a pattern that's transformed our workflow:
+Drop a markdown file in ~/.claude/commands/

-directory.
+for parameters.
 For example, we built a three-phase feature development flow:

 Each phase starts with optimal context for its specific job.
 No bloat, no confusion, just focused execution.